liuxinren456852/laser_calibration/README.md

 directories, as specific functions will iterate over subfolders and pull data from all folders named in the YYYYMMDD_POSE-NUM format.
-In order to perform additional testing on this data, one should move it from the associated apex subdirecty to the Apex folder, perform analysis, and then move the data back into its subdirectory.
+In order to perform additional testing on this data, one should move it from the associated apex subdirectory to the Apex folder, perform analysis, and then move the data back into its subdirectory.

 Once apex data has been collected, one can calculate the